Perlover/bitcoin-kit-makefile/README.txt

     # adduser bitcoin

-2. To login under 'bitcoin':
+2. To login under 'bitcoin' by following ways:

+    # screen -S bitcoin-uasf
     # su -l bitcoin

     OR

     ssh bitcoin@your-host.com
+    $ screen -S bitcoin-uasf

     And to do the next:

-    $ screen -S bitcoin-uasf
     $ git clone https://github.com/Perlover/bitcoin-uasf-makefile.git
     $ cd bitcoin-uasf-makefile
     $ make bitcoin-uasf_install |& tee my_make_output.txt

     wait, wait, wait...

-    You can logout from 'screen' by 'Ctrl-A' -> 'd' and login to again by screen -r bitcoin-uasf
+    You can logout from 'screen' by 'Ctrl-A' -> 'd' and login to again by:

+    # screen -r bitcoin-uasf

+    OR (if you logged through ssh under 'bitcoin' user)

+    $ screen -r bitcoin-uasf

 3. If you will see the last line as "The bitcoin-uasf was installed - OK" - everything was done! :)